-A Mental Model For Success And How Tim Ferriss Uses The Flywheel.
+A Mental Model For Success.
+Tim Ferriss & The Flywheel.

 The Flywheel is a framework and formula for success which highlights the value of a new endeavour despite it not having an initial audience or response.